-Judgments in a foreign currency could result in a substantial loss to you.
+6.4.3.
+Judgments in a foreign currency could result in a substantial loss to holders of foreign currency Notes.

 The Notes will be governed by, and construed in accordance with, the laws of the State of New York provided, however, that Condition 2(a) (Status (Senior Notes)) and Condition 2(b) (Status (Subordinated Notes)) will be governed by, and construed in accordance with, French law.